Uanela/arkos/packages/arkos/README.md

 ![Header Image](https://www.arkosjs.com/img/arkos-readme-header.webp)

-# Arkos.js

-### The Express And Prisma RESTful Framework
+## The Express And Prisma RESTful Framework

-Arkos simplifies the development of secure and scalable RESTful APIs with minimal configuration, allowing developers to focus on what really matters for their business logic.
+Arkos.js simplifies the development of secure and scalable RESTful APIs with minimal configuration, allowing developers to focus on what really matters for their business logic.

 ## Features